 Rendezvous sensors track real-time utilisation of desks, meeting rooms and even individual seats – providing “live” information on their availability which staff and facilities managers can use to improve workplace productivity.

-NFS chief executive, Luis De Souza, whose company specialises in the facilities and hospitality markets, believes working environments are changing dramatically in response to flexible working:
+, believes working environments are changing dramatically in response to flexible working:

 “Where we once had a desk and worked at it, and had rooms set up purely for meetings", he says, "we now need our space to be far more agile, with hot desk areas and open meeting spaces where colleagues can collaborate".